nginxinc/kubernetes-ingress/examples/custom-resources/service-insight/README.md

 ### Testing

-Verify that the virtual server is up and running and verify the hostname:
+Verify that the virtual server is running, and check the hostname:
 ```bash
 kubectl get vs cafe
 NAME   STATE   HOST               IP    PORTS   AGE